The Office of Stewardship

 “Share them lovingly with others and return them with increase to the Lord”

-Gratitude rooted in the trust of God’s goodness, the abundance of his gifts, leads to generosity, what Fr.
+Gratitude, then, rooted in the trust of God’s goodness, the abundance of his gifts, leads to generosity, what Fr.
 Jarrod Lies calls a cycle of giftedness –

 God gives the gift of life and love. –> I must receive that gift –> I must accept it and allow it to transform me. –> I must share the gift of God’s life and love.